-We have audited the accompanying financial statements of the Upper Occoquan Service Authority (UOSA), as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise UOSA's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Upper Occoquan Service Authority (UOSA), as of and for the years ended June 30, 2024 and 2023, and the related notes to the financial statements, which collectively comprise UOSA's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of UOSA as of June 30, 2023, and respective changes in financial position and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of UOSA as of June 30, 2024 and 2023, and respective changes in financial position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.